10 Best Cloud Infrastructure for December 2025

 Risk Factors

-• Negative free cash flow in the latest period
+• Negative free cash flow and capital intensity of cloud transition

 Stock #5: Alibaba Group Holding Limited (BABA)